Multibank Letterbox Guide

 Cladding

 Multibank cladding is the layer that surrounds the outside of the unit.
-It provides a protective layer and also finishes it off nicely for an smooth look.
+It provides a protective layer and also finishes it off nicely for a smooth look.
 We offer either no cladding at all, a basic 1mm cladding or a 32mm SHS cladding for ultimate protection.

 No cladding will leave the bolts and rivets that we use to assemble to bank exposed on the outside and is the cheapest option.
 This is available for all installation and mounting types.

 Advanced cladding is a 32mm square hollow tube that provides the ultimate protection from vandalism.
-It is only available for wall mounted boxes as it does not work well with posts and is not necessary for built in options.
+It is only available for wall mounted boxes as it does not work well with posts and is not necessary for built in options.Â

 1mm thick cladding on multibank